-Considering the discrepancy between luminance and lightness, a new question arises: does perceived contrast of a grating vary with the luminance or lightness of its background?
-In other words, suppose that we superimpose grating patterns on CSs (Figure 2), what happens to the perceived contrast of those gratings?
-Does it also affected by context-dependent lightness as it is affected by changes in luminance?
+Considering the discrepancy between luminance and lightness, a new question arises: does the perceived contrast of a grating vary with the luminance or lightness of its background?
+In other words, suppose that we superimpose grating patterns on CSs (Figure 2); what happens to the perceived contrast of those gratings?
+Is it also affected by context-dependent lightness as it is affected by changes in luminance?

 Figure 2.
 Gratings superimposed on context squares.
 A. Incremental gratings.
 B. Decremental gratings.

-In this study, we have investigated how contrast detection and identification of rectified square-wave gratings is affected by the context-dependent lightness of its background using psychophysical and functional magnetic resonance imaging (fMRI) methodologies.
+In this study, we have investigated how contrast detection and identification of rectified square-wave gratings are affected by the context-dependent lightness of its background using psychophysical and functional magnetic resonance imaging (fMRI) methodologies.
 In behavioral experiments, we modeled detection and identification by threshold tasks and appearance tasks, respectively.
-First, in a series of experiments we measured the contrast appearance of incremental and decremental rectified square-wave gratings superimposed on the CSs.
-We found that perceived contrast increased with context-dependent lightness of the background for incremental gratings, but not for decremental gratings.
-More specifically, when identical incremental gratings are superimposed on equiluminant backgrounds, the one on the perceptually lighter background appeared to have higher contrast (Figure 3).
+First, in a series of experiments, we measured the contrast appearance of incremental and decremental rectified square-wave gratings superimposed on the CSs.
+We found that perceived contrast increased with the context-dependent lightness of the background for incremental gratings but not for decremental gratings.
+More specifically, when identical incremental gratings are superimposed on equiluminant backgrounds, the one on the perceptually lighter background appears to have higher contrast (Figure 3).

 Figure 3.
 Mean effect scores from the contrast appearance experiment.
-Brightness of the bars indicate different contrast levels.
+The brightness of the bars indicates different contrast levels.
 An effect score of “0” means that there is no difference between perceived contrasts of the gratings superimposed on the right and left CSs.
 A positive (negative) value means that the absolute value of the perceived contrast of the grating on the lighter CS was greater (less) than that on the darker one.
 (A) Incremental grating condition.
 (B) Decremental grating condition.

 After showing the effect of context-dependent lightness on perceived contrast, in the next study, we investigated how context-dependent lightness affects contrast detection and discrimination thresholds.
 Results were partly consistent with the previous appearance experiments.
 Lower appearance experience coheres with the higher detection and discrimination thresholds.
 However, differently from appearance judgments, context-dependent lightness affected the detection and discrimination thresholds of both incremental and decremental gratings (Figure 4).